aardvarkpepper/2025-06-14-SBA-3/README.md

 >2.
 Bootstrap Implementation . . .
 Include Bootstrap components like cards, buttons, navbars, or accordions where appropriate.

-[Bootstrap documentation on cards](https://getbootstrap.com/docs/5.3/components/card/) does not state specifically what each card class changes.
+[Click to see Bootstrap documentation on cards](https://getbootstrap.com/docs/5.3/components/card/) does not state specifically what each card class changes.
 This is fine and expected for Bootstrap's expected use case of building fast but limited websites, but no good for this assignment use case of "pixel perfect".  *We are allowed discretion, and I'm using it.
 There are loads of associated Bootstrap classes none of which are well documented, I'm not spending hours going through generated code to change behaviors with SASS, in the process breaking Bootstrap's original functionalities, then hunting down all the issues the changes create, in the end leaving Bootstrap's original card classes and every class affected by changes broken.
 Extensive changes to Bootstrap classes is completely besides the point of Bootstrap supposedly making things fast and simple.*

 Among other Bootstrap/pixel perfect/good coding practice conflicts that may be expected, detailed in later sections, a pro account was required to download Figma files off Frontend Mentor.
 We could download other files; I moved some of them into Figma and worked with them to get pixel sizes.